A month of chaos and resistance

 The Krym government, also known as the Crimean Frontier Government, began to crumble in early 1919 due to tensions with the Russian White movement's Volunteer Army under Anton Denikin, who suspected the loyalty of its main figures.

-The collapse of the Central Powers of World War I and the withdrawal of the Allies left Crimea fully dependent on Russia.
+The collapse of the Central Powers of the First World War and the withdrawal of the Allies left Crimea fully dependent on Russia.

 Solomon Krym, Leader of the Crimean Border Government.